arcusmaximus/SottrModTools/Documentation.md

 > to get things working.
 You can identify the object file by opening the .tr11objectref file
 > with the corresponding binary template.

-The addon adds a custom "TR Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
+The addon adds a custom "Tomb Raider Cloth" tab to Blender's sidebar (which you can open by pressing `N`).
 This tab lets you perform various cloth-related operations:

 * **Bones**